Remembering the movie that made Arnold Schwarzenegger a global megastar.

 Interestingly, Lance Henriksen, who went on to play Detective Hal Vukovich in the movie, had been the first actor to dress as the T-800, but it is hard to imagine anyone else playing the role that would come to define Arnie’s career, one that he is still synonymous with more than three decades later, and if that doesn’t strike you as incredible in itself, then let us take a moment to put it all into context.

 As well as winning numerous Mr Olympia and Mr Universe awards, Schwarzenegger has featured in a total of 48 movies, becoming the highest paid actor and starring in the world’s most expensive movie in the process.
 Blockbusters such as Total Recall, Commando and Predator have all become cult classics, the latter spawning a mega-money franchise that is still going strong today.
 Still, The Terminator is the role that stands head and shoulders above the rest.
-Fully aware of the characters mainstream resonance, Arnie even referenced the character during his election campaign to become the governor of California, famously acquiring the moniker ‘The Governator’ along the way.
+Fully aware of the character’s mainstream resonance, Arnie even referenced the character during his election campaign to become the governor of California, famously acquiring the moniker ‘The Governator’ along the way.
 Yes, the movie’s legacy was even enough to see the Austrian-born weightlifter elected into office.

 Back in 1984, Arnie was infamous for largely wooden acting, possessing the kind of stiff movements and awkward Eastern drawl that had long-stunted his ambitions of becoming the world’s biggest movie star, but the T-800 fit like a glove, Cameron accentuating both his positive and negative attributes to devastating effect.
 The fact that Schwarzenegger tried to have the famous line ‘I’ll be back’ altered to ‘I will be back’ following problems with pronunciation is one of those make-or-break moments that can alter career paths irrevocably.
+Thanks to Cameron’s acerbic screenplay, Arnie would become more than just a musclebound void who looked good on a Hollywood marquee.
+There is nothing dryer than having a killer robot reel off puns in a manner that lacks total self-awareness, and that translated to a then robotic actor, this delicious sense of irony providing the basis for the most recognisable action movie career of the late 20th century.

 In The Terminator, Arnie plays a relentless cyborg assassin sent back in time to kill the mother of the unborn leader of a future resistance, a synthetic soldier from a time when Skynet and artificial intelligence have designs on eradicating the human race.
 Essentially, the T-800 is a sci-fi re-imagining of the popular stalk-and-slash killer, a machine that will stop at nothing to reach its objective.
-With every robotic movement or mechanical twitch of the finger, Arnie oozed inhuman menace, while his herculean frame and potential for life-crushing brutality brought an almost futile aura to proceedings.
+With every robotic movement or mechanical twitch of the finger, Arnie oozed inhuman menace, his herculean frame and potential for life-crushing brutality bringing an almost futile aura to proceedings.

 Kyle Reese – Listen, and understand!
 That Terminator is out there!
 It can’t be bargained with.
 It can’t be reasoned with.
 It doesn’t feel pity, or remorse, or fear.
 And it absolutely will not stop… ever, until you are dead!